British Columbia Treaty Process

 The British Columbia Treaty Process (BCTP) is a land claims negotiation process started in 1993 to resolve outstanding issues, including claims to un-extinguished indigenous rights, with British Columbia's First Nations.

 Three treaties have been implemented under the BCTP.
-The Nisgaʼa Treaty is considered separate from the Treaty Process because those negotiations began before the BC treaty process was started, and it has been called a blueprint for the current process.
+The Nisga'a Final Agreement is considered separate from the Treaty Process because those negotiations began before the BC treaty process was started, and it has been called a blueprint for the current process.
 To represent the interests of First Nations involved with the process, the First Nations Summit was created.
 There are officially 60% of First Nations bands in the process, but only 20% are said to be making progress.
 About 40% of First Nations are not involved in the treaty process.

 History

 Previous negotiations

 Because the Royal Proclamation of 1763 stated that the Crown must negotiate and sign treaties with the Indigenous people before land could be ceded to a colony, the Numbered Treaties were negotiated in most parts of the Prairie Provinces.
 The Government of the Colony of British Columbia, however, failed to negotiate many treaties and as a result, most of the province's land is not covered by treaties.
 The few exceptions are the 14 Douglas Treaties on Vancouver Island, Treaty 8 (1899) in the Northeast of B.C., and the 2000 Nisgaʼa Final Agreement.

 Relations between Indigenous peoples and the B.C. government worsened over time, as the McKenna–McBride Royal Commission led to the redistribution of reserve lands and the Allied Tribes of British Columbia was essentially dissolved by an amendment to the Indian Act.
 First Nations were not allowed to organize or raise money to pursue land claims.
 In the second half of the 20th century, demands for the recognition of Aboriginal title were buoyed by various court decisions in B.C., including Calder v British Columbia (AG) and R v Sparrow.

 In 1990, the governments of Canada, B.C. and First Nations established the B.C.
 Claims Task Force to investigate how treaty negotiations might begin and what they should cover.
 The following year, the provincial government accepted the concept of Aboriginal rights (including the inherent right to self-government) as official policy.
 The Claims Task Force made 19 recommendations and suggested a six-stage process for negotiating new treaties.